alkem-io/alkemio/docs/storage-design.md

   * This raises the potential issue of two users uploading the same Document, and one deletes it.
 If we immediately deleted the file on IPFS then the second user's document contents would no longer be accessible
   * For now we do *not* delete the file directly on IPFS if a Document is deleted, but would need to add in a check if another Document has the same externalID or not before removing it.
 Once we have ensured there is no direct access to the file via IPFS (directly) then we can consider also removig the file on IPFS after a check.
-  * Note: if the file is encrypted at rest in IPFS then this will also impact this, meaning the risk would not go across StorageBuckets - but the real solution is to move to another storage mechanism than IPFS.
+  * Note: if the file is encrypted when stored in IPFS then this will also impact this, meaning the risk would not go across StorageBuckets - but the real solution is to move to another storage mechanism than IPFS.

 ### Encryption at rest (later)
 For files that are to be protected via the API, the contents of the files should: